Looking for the best cafes in Merida?

 The best coworking space in Merida is Conexion60.
 They provide digital nomads and remote workers with safe and comfortable working conditions.
 The air-conditioning keeps the temperature in the room controlled (especially great if you know what the heat is like in Merida).
 We worked from here and it was the fastest wifi we had during our whole time as Merida digital nomads.

-You Can’t Go Wrong With These 7x Best Cafes In Merida
+Conclusion: You Can’t Go Wrong With These 7x Best Cafes In Merida

 That’s it!
 Those are the 7 best cafes in Merida.
-We absolutely love cafe hopping whether it’s cafes in San Cristobal de las Casas or cafes in Playa del Carmen.
-We’re always on the hunt for the next best cafe especially in a country like Mexico!
+We absolutely love cafe hopping, whether it’s cafes in San Cristobal de las Casas or cafes in Playa del Carmen.
+We’re always on the hunt for the next best cafe, especially in a country like Mexico!

-Merida certainly didn’t disappoint in the cafe game and we’re sure you’ll enjoy any of the 7 cafes whether it’s for working remotely or just for enjoying a cup of coffee.
+Merida certainly didn’t disappoint in the cafe game and we’re sure you’ll enjoy any of the 7 cafes, whether it’s for working remotely or just for enjoying a cup of coffee.
 Did we miss any of your favorite cafes in Merida?
 Let us know below!